-November 2020: He is an iconic Oklahoman and well-known and respected for an infinite number of reasons.
+By, Macy Goodnight; He is an iconic Oklahoman and well-known and respected for an infinite number of reasons.
 Dr. Clarence G. Oliver, Jr.’s list of accomplishments is extensive, and the level of integrity in which he has lived his life is that of a remarkable role model and inspiration to all.
 In his lifetime, he has accomplished a great many things, including careers as a journalist, photographer, newspaper editor and publisher, author, Army officer, teacher, and school administrator.
 For 60 years, he worked in education.
 He has written numerous books based on his own memories, as well as local history.
 Some of his awards include Outstanding Citizen of the Year in 1975 and 1992, the Broken Arrow Chamber Legacy Award in 2011.
 In February 2015, he was recognized again by the Chamber with the first Dr. Clarence G. Oliver Jr. Lifetime Achievement Award, newly created in his honor.
 Above all else, at 91 years old, he is one of the most highly respected leaders in the community.
 His record of honors and endowments is nothing short of extraordinary.

 Many people have heard him speak, read his books, and know of his work and accolades, but there is something about Dr. Oliver some might not know: His favorite holiday is Thanksgiving.